falfiya/steam-minimal-archivist/README.md

 }
 ```

+**Do not share this file since it has your API key inside!**

 ## What's Archived

-`steam-minimal-archivist` is a snapshot based system.
+`steam-minimal-archivist` is a snapshot-based archiver.
 A single snapshot contains:

 - A User's
    - Steam Id